 This Remuneration Policy has been prepared in accordance with article 2:135a of the Dutch Civil Code (the DCC) and the Dutch Corporate Governance Code.
-In accordance with Dutch Law, the Remuneration Policy will be submitted for approval to the General Meeting at least every four years as well as each time in case of a revision of the Remuneration Policy.

 This Remuneration Policy applies to executive directors ("Executive Directors") and non-executive directors ("Non-Executive Directors") of the Company's board (the "Board").
-The Board, as a one-tier board, is both the executive and supervisory body of the Company.
+The Board, as a one-tier board, serves both as the executive and supervisory body of the Company.

-Pursuant to the Articles of Association and the Board Rules, the Non-Executive Directors determine the remuneration of the individual Executive Directors in accordance with the Remuneration Policy, and arrangements for remuneration in the form of shares or rights to subscribe for shares as approved by the General Meeting effective as of the IPO date.
+Pursuant to the Articles of Association and the Board Rules, the Non-Executive Directors determine the remuneration of the individual Executive Directors in accordance with the Remuneration Policy, and arrangements for remuneration in the form of shares or rights to subscribe for shares as approved by the General Meeting.
 The General Meeting determines the remuneration of the individual Non-Executive Directors in accordance with the Remuneration Policy.